-The "Stay 4" Project® annually cooperates with 90 low-income high school students.
-The students that we are partnered with are locked in situations involving poverty, abuse, homelessness, and many grow up in family environments that include parents who themselves have dropped out, are involved in ongoing crime, frequently serve jail time, and suffer from drug and alcohol addictions.
+Some 90 high school students are a part of the Stay 4 program annually.
+Many of those students are locked in situations involving poverty, abuse, homelessness, and many grow up in family environments that include parents who themselves have dropped out, are involved in ongoing crime, frequently serve jail time, and suffer from drug and alcohol addictions.

 The foundation's "Stay 4" project was devised to counteract the drop out crisis that plagued the students within unfortunate situations.
 Selected by the high school districts at the beginning of their junior year, students are required to satisfy criteria focusing on academics, community service, and extracurricular activities during their junior and senior year.

-More than 400 students have been a part of the "Stay 4" Project and 97% of them have graduated from high school; most are the first in their families to do so, and nearly all are first generation college students.
+More than 550 students have been a part of the "Stay 4" Project and 97% of them have graduated from high school; most are the first in their families to do so, and nearly all are first generation college students.